 - Bowel training.
 Your doctor may recommend making a conscious effort to have a bowel movement at a specific time of day: for example, after eating.
 Establishing when you need to use the toilet can help you gain greater control.

 - Vaginal balloon (Eclipse System).
 This is a pump-type device inserted in the vagina.
 The inflated balloon results in pressure on the rectal area, leading to a decrease in the number of episodes of fecal incontinence.
-Results for women have been promising, but more data are needed.

 Treating fecal incontinence may require surgery to correct an underlying problem, such as rectal prolapse or sphincter damage caused by childbirth.
 The options include: